TonySerem/Hotel-Booking-Reservation-Analysis/README.md

 - The Average Daily Rate is highest in August ($142.9), followed by July ($125.5) and lowest in January ($64.8)
 - Cancellations by Weekdays is as follows from highest to lowest: Thursday (596), Saturday (543), Monday (542), Friday (498), Wednesday (482), Sunday (336), Tuesday (327)
 - The Average Daily Rate between 0-30 days is $155.1 while the Average Daily Rate when days > 30 is $128.4
-- The Cancellations between 0-30 days is 39.08% while the Cancellations days > 30 is 19.17%
+- The Cancellations between 0-30 days is 39.08% while the Cancellations when days > 30 is 19.17%

 ## Conclusion
-The HR attrition analysis revealed that the organization has an overall attrition rate of 17%, with employee turnover being concentrated within specific groups rather than evenly distributed across the workforce.
-Employees with 0–10 years of working experience, those aged 26–35 years, and employees in the Research & Development (R&D) department experienced the highest levels of attrition.
-Additionally, Laboratory Technicians, employees holding a Bachelor's degree, and male employees accounted for a significant proportion of employee departures.

-The analysis also indicates that employee satisfaction is an important factor influencing retention, with dissatisfied employees recording the highest attrition.
-However, the relatively high turnover among very satisfied employees suggests that factors beyond satisfaction—such as career growth opportunities, compensation, workload, or external job opportunities—may also contribute to employees leaving the organization.
+The Hotel Booking Reservation Analysis revealed that the highest revenue was generated in August followed by July.
+Also the Revenue was gradually increasing from January to August then Gradually decreasing to December.
+The analysis also shows that the highest Revenue lost was also in August followed by July.
+This shows that bookings are high in August and July and more emphasis should be put into these months for more Revenue to be Generated
+The Average Daily Rate is also highest in August followed by July, this shows that we could replicate the promotions/discounts during this months to other months to see if we could make some improvements. we could also increase prices slightly during these months to make more revenue.
+The number of cancellations ard also generally high, we should follow up to see what causes this cancellations.

  ## Recommendations
-To improve retention, the organization should prioritize retention strategies for high-risk employee groups by strengthening career development programs, reviewing compensation and benefits, enhancing employee engagement, and conducting targeted stay and exit interviews.
-Focusing on these areas will help reduce employee turnover, retain valuable talent, lower recruitment and training costs, and improve overall organizational performance.
+- We can overbook the summer month reservations, with that we can reduce cancellations.
+- Focus more on booking between 0-30 days during the summer period (July & August)
+- Reducung the Average Daily Rate might reduce cancellations